SAMiatto/colide/README.md

 $ python main.py --nodes 10 --edges 20 --samples 1000 --graph er --vartype ev --seed 0
 ```

-This example initially generates a random $$Erd\H{o}s-R'enyi$$ DAG with 10 nodes and 20 edges.
+This example initially generates a random Erdos-Renyi DAG with 10 nodes and 20 edges.
 Subsequently, utilizing a linear SEM, 1000 i.i.d samples are generated, assuming equal noise variance and a Gaussian noise distribution.
 Next, both CoLiDE-EV and CoLiDE-NV are applied to this data, and the graph recovery performance will be displayed.